 Joe Biden, the incoming American president, wants to spend $2 trillion more over the next four years to transition the United States to a greener economy and create a public health insurance program.
 Corporate tax would go up from 21 to 28 percent.

-In Spain, a socialist government has introduced the biggest budget in Spanish history — partly to cope with the impact of coronavirus, but also to finance digitalization, electric car and renewable energy subsidies, infrastructure and rural development.
+In Spain, a socialist government has introduced the biggest budget in Spanish history — partly to cope with the impact of coronavirus, but also to finance digitalization, electric cars, infrastructure, renewable energy and rural development.
 Taxes on income, sales and wealth are due to increase.

 In the United Kingdom, the ruling Conservative Party is building more social housing and it might renationalize rail.
 Unlike during the last economic crisis, it does not propose to cut spending even though tax revenues are down.